Safety Advisory Group (SAG)

 The Breckland Safety Advisory Group (SAG) promotes public safety at events.

-During Covid-19 events under 500 may need advise from the Safety Advisory Group for Remembrance Sunday please complete the online form below
+During Covid-19 events under 500 may need advice from the Safety Advisory Group.

 Key objectives of the group are to: